MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/05-securitymodel/02-sensitive.md

 Typically, a policy engine would integrate with a Data Catalog such as Azure Purview.
 There are a number of solutions from third-party vendors in the Azure marketplace.

 Some of vendors work with both Azure Synapse and Azure Databricks to encrypt and decrypt information while also providing Row- and Column-Level Security.
-Vendors to consider are [Immuta](https://www.immuta.com/integrations/azure-synapse/), [Privacera](https://privacera.com/), and [Okera](https://www.okera.com/partners/microsoft-gold-partner/).

 The Policy Engine should use Azure AD Groups to apply the policies to the datasets.